Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 <br />

 The two options differ in terms of placement.
-While the code would work if we put the `import` statement just before using the `Place` class, we should prefer to put `import` statements near the top of the file.
+While the `import` would work if we put it just before where we use the `Place` class, we should prefer to put `import` statements near the top of the file.

 ##### !end-explanation